edoardobinda/Wordle/README.md

 # Wordle

 Read-me: my version of the famous Wordle game.
-3 words total to test the game: Nonio, Tacit, Stelo.
 Enjoy.
+IMPORTANT: Just one word is present at the moment ("Stelo").
+The app is just online to check if it's correct.
 Link: https://edoardobinda.github.io/Wordle/